supreethramesh23/dp-203-azure-data-engineer/Instructions/Labs/08-Explore-data-warehouse.md

 > **Tip**: See the [APPROX_COUNT_DISTINCT](https://docs.microsoft.com/sql/t-sql/functions/approx-count-distinct-transact-sql) function documentation for more details.

-## Challenge - Analyze reseller sales
+## Task 4: Challenge - Analyze reseller sales

 1. Create a new empty script for the **sql*xxxxxxx*** SQL pool, and save it with the name **Analyze Reseller Sales**.
 2. Create SQL queries in the script to find the following information based on the **FactResellerSales** fact table and the dimension tables to which it is related: